 Corruption is a large contributor to poverty and poor management of resources.
-People who are most negatively impacted by corruption are the rights-holders of the project target groups.
+People who are most negatively impacted by corruption are the rights-holders of the intervention target groups.
 PMU policy is therefore never to accept any form of corruption and to always act on, and inform concerned parties of any suspicion of corruption.
-This can in some cases mean that project activities are delayed or interrupted.
+This can in some cases mean that intervention activities are delayed or interrupted.
 In comparison to the harm caused by corruption, these are consequences, which PMU is willing to accept.
+By corruption, PMU refers to the misuse of resources, trust, power and/or position to achieve undue gain on one's own behalf, a close relative's or a group's behalf.
+The gains can include financial as well as other benefits, such as increased influence, improved reputation, political recognition, political votes, and sexual or other favours.
+Benefits can be obtained in exchange for food, shelter, or otherwise.
+But corruption can also mean failure to take action, such as not reporting a suspect.